marxin/texi2rst-generated/sphinx/gccint/tuple-specific-accessors.rst

   ``gimple_build_assign`` with ``enum tree_code`` argument and separate arguments for each operand.

-.. function:: gassign *gimple_build_assign(tree lhs,enum tree_codesubcode ,tree op1,tree op2,tree op3)
+.. function:: gassign *gimple_build_assign (tree lhs, enum tree_code subcode, tree op1, tree op2, tree op3)

   This function is similar to two operand ``gimple_build_assign``, but is used to build a ``GIMPLE_ASSIGN`` statement when the operands of the